sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-string-starts-ends-with.md

 This rule is fixable.

-Note: the autofix will throw an exception when the string being tested is `null` or `undefined`.
+Note: the autofixed code will throw an exception when the value being tested is not a string.
 Several safer but more verbose automatic suggestions are provided for this situation.

 ## Fail